-Once again, as with my other book lists, I turned to my librarian discussion group.
+Once again, as with my Back to School book list, my Christmas booklist, and Valentine’s Day book list for kids, I turned to my librarian discussion group.
 They shared some thoughts on the best Thanksgiving picture books for kids.
 I am always grateful for their insights and recommendations.
-After perusing the posts, I noted the titles that were repeatedly mentioned.
-These Thanksgiving stories are not just for elementary students, though.
+After scanning through the posts, I noted the titles that were repeatedly mentioned.
+These Thanksgiving stories are not just for kids, though.
 The whole family can enjoy these selections.
-From a book about the first Thanksgiving to a brand new release, here’s the list of 12 of the best Thanksgiving books for kids I’d like to pass along to you.
-Enjoy!
+From a book about the first Thanksgiving to a brand new release, here’s the list of the best Thanksgiving books for kids, including toddlers, preschoolers and elementary students.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite Thanksgiving shows.
 Just click on the link, then browse around and do your shopping.